google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 3.2.8
 -----
+- Added new property clip.backBufferLength, to be used with FMS 3.5
 - Adds support for StageVideo
 - Tries to reload two times if the stream is not initially found.
 Also does 3 connection attempts if the connection fails with RTMP.
+- Support for FMS slow motion

 3.2.7
 -----